Undesigned coincidences

-An undesigned coincidence (so-named by J.J.
-Blunt and first discovered by William Paley) occurs when an account of one event omits a piece or pieces of information which is filled in, seemingly coincidentally, by a different recording, which helps to answer inquiries raised by the first.
-Undesigned coincidences often occur when one account forgoes a reason for an action which is given by a different account (which often does not mention that action).
-Evangelists use undesigned coincidences to argue that there was a complex unified story both authors are writing down despite gathering data from different witnesses.
+In Christian apologetics, the argument from undesigned coincidences aims to support the historical reliability of the Bible.
+So named by John James Blunt, based on previous work by William Paley, an undesigned coincidence is said to be when one account of an event in the Bible omits a piece or pieces of information which is or are filled in, seemingly coincidentally, by a different recording, which helps to answer questions raised by the first.
+According to this approach, undesigned coincidences often occur when one account forgoes a reason for an action which is given by a different account (which often does not mention that action).
+In this case, so the argument goes, there was a complex unified story both authors later wrote down despite gathering data from different witnesses.

 Perspectives

 Criticism

 The arguments for the reliability of the New Testament from undesigned coincidences have been criticized as merely implying that the Gospel authors developed their work by sharing information from the same source literature.
 This source has been often referred to as the Q source.

 Advocacy

-Evangelists will often claim that account $A$ relies on information from account $B$, but account $B$ also relies on account $A$ (or some larger example of that using all four accounts of the Gospels).
+Evangelists may claim that account $A$ relies on information from account $B$, but account $B$ also relies on account $A$ (or some larger example of such using all four accounts in the Gospels).